vkostyanetsky/AuditLogSettings/README.md

 - `Show Metadata Object Names`.
 A checkbox in the footer of the form.
 If enabled, names will be displayed instead of object synonyms (and their attributes).
 It is convenient if you have a mess of synonyms, and it is hard to understand which history you turn on or off.
 - `Show Metadata Object Records`.
 A checkbox in the footer of the form.
 If enabled, the number of records will be displayed for each metadata object.
 Useful, if you need to quickly estimate the overhead of maintaining data history.

-## Possible problems
+## 🔧 Troubleshooting

-### Lack of rights
+### Lack of Rights

 The data processor assumes that a user has the "Update data history settings" right for all configuration objects that it supports.
 If this is not true, it will fail.

-### Old platform version
+### Old Platform

-If you have an outdated version of the platform, remove the definition of objects that your platform does not support from the DefineMetadataObjectsCollections() procedure.
+If you have an outdated version of the platform, remove the definition of objects that your platform does not support from the `DefineMetadataObjectsCollections()` procedure.

 For example, for 8.3.12, you need to remove the definition of exchange plans and constants.
 If this is not done, the data processor will throw errors every time it starts.

-### Service objects available
+### Service Objects

 By default, the data processor displays all objects for which history can be kept.
 However, there is no point in versioning many of them: for example, BSP's `MetadataObjectIdentifiers`, a huge stack of registers for RLS and other service tables.
 If you want to avoid stuffing your database with garbage, it is better not to give users the opportunity to enable history for such tables.
 In addition, if your configuration can work in service mode, then hiding all unshared objects from the interface of the data processor is an excellent idea.